Battle lines drawn as Scotland unveils independent future

 Politicians from both sides had agreed that if Scotland seceded, any joint assets and liabilities would be handled in the interests of Scotland and the rest of the UK, Salmond said -including the Bank of England and the pound.

-"A sterling area is not just in the best interests of Scotland but in the best interests of the rest of the UK," he added, emphasizing their strong trading relationship.
+"A sterling area is not just in the best interests of Scotland but in the best interests of the rest of the UK," he added, emphasising their strong trading relationship.

 "There would be a massive hole in the sterling balance of payments ... if Scottish oil and gas is not part of exports."